1javid/movie-app/README.md

-Sure!
-Here's an example of what your README.md file could look like:

 # Movies React App

 This is a simple React app that displays a list of movies and their details using data from JSON files.